Select The Best Fence Design For Your Site—

 What is poultry netting?

 An electrifiable, prefabricated, portable fence.
-Arrives at your door as a complete (except for the energizer) fence with line posts built into each roll.
-A standard roll (164 ft) inclusive of posts weighs only 23 lbs.
-White vertical plastic strings are “welded” to black and white electrifiable horizontal strings.
+Arrives complete with built-in line posts.
+(Fence will also need an energizer with a ground rod.)
+A 164 ft standard roll inclusive of line posts weighs only 23 lbs.
+Vertical plastic strings are welded to black and white (or yellow) conductors.
 They are supported by .60" diameter white plastic PVC posts—which are spaced throughout the netting.
-Each post has a small, steel spike that’s inserted into the ground for support.
+Each post has a small, steel spike that’s inserted into the soil for support.

 How does netting work?

-The horizontals (except for the bottom one which rests on the grass) are energized by a fence energizer (purchased separately).
-When the birds (and predators on the outside) touch it, they receive a shock from the very brief pulse—and learn to avoid it.
-The close spacing of the verticals and horizontals (2" x 3" at bird height) creates a physical and visual barrier to birds and their predators.
+The horizontals (except for the bottom one that rests on the grass) are energized by a fence energizer (purchased separately).
+When birds (and predators on the outside) touch it, they receive a shock from the brief electric pulse—and learn to avoid it.
+The close spacing of the verticals and horizontals (2"x3" at bird height) creates a physical and visual barrier to adult birds and their predators.
+Strings are used for verticals in order to reduce overall weight.

 - Arrives via UPS/FedEx/SpeeDee at your door as a complete, preassembled fence.
-All line posts (not corner posts) are prefitted into each roll.
+Line posts are prefitted into each roll.

 - Keeps in adult poultry.

-- Keeps out 4-footed predators like dogs, coyotes, raccoons, skunks, foxes, opossums and bear.
+- Keeps out 4-footed predators (if properly energized) like dogs, coyotes, raccoons, skunks, foxes, opossums and bear.

 - Flexible.
-Unlike permanent fences netting is easy to take around corners and curves—and over dips and hills.
+Unlike permanent fences, netting is easy to install around corners and curves, into valleys and over hills.

 - No tools are needed.
 Plastic step-in posts are enough support for corners and ends.
 Only hand-tensioning is needed—which explains why it adapts easily to curves, hills and corners.